ajacksified/Ergojack/README.md

 makes running, jumping, etc as natural as any other keyboard.
 It also swaps the top left "=" for an ESC button.

+I'm too chicken to swap to Dvorak or Colemak or Workman or something quite yet.
+Maybe someday.

 ![Picture of the actual keyboard](./keyboard.jpg)